 TeXworks is the editor we will use by default.
 That means it's the editor I will use to demonstrate stuff in class.
 It comes with an integrated viewer making the process of previewing the output to your documents straightforward.
+The advantage to having a common editor for the whole class is that I can demonstrate its use to all at once, and that when I address difficulties it may often help more than one student at a time.

 However, students with some coding experience may be accustomed to and prefer some other text editor.
-If taht si your case, you may use that isntead.
+If that is your case, you may use that instead.
 By a text editor I mean one that can produce and modify plain text files.
 Microsoft Word and OpenOffice Writer are not good for this (unless you insist on saving as plain text file).
 But Emacs, Atom and Vim are, for example.
 If you know these or something like these, and your are well versed in how to use them, feel free to stick to them.
 If you do that you will have to run LaTeX commands from a command line window: